dklisiaris/bookshark-http-api-documentation/source/index.md

 # Introduction

 The __Bookshark API__ is a book _metadata service_ for books published in greek language.
-Metadata is the is the information (data) which describes other information (in this case: books).
+Metadata is the information (data) which describes other information (in this case: books).
 Currently all metadata are being extracted from [biblionet.gr](http://biblionet.gr) in real time.

 You can search for a specific book by providing its _isbn_ or its _biblionet id_.
 You can also perform more _advanced searches_ by providing book's title, author, publishing date etc. and receive a collection of books.
 Beyond books, information about authors and publishers are available too.